blogcin/ToTo/README.md

 # ToTo

-ToTo is a simple proxy server wrriten in Go Language
+ToTo is a simple proxy server written in Go Language

   - light!
   - easy to use!